 Of course, the businesses that will benefit the most from these new features will be those with lots of positive reviews to create assets from.
-If your GMB reviews could do with some attention, start with our guide, ‘How to Get Google Reviews for Local Businesses‘.
+If your GMB reviews could do with some attention, start with our guide on Google business reviews.

 Get More Clicks with New SERP Features

 ‘Local Favorites’, perhaps one of the new features with the most potential, will see the top 5% of businesses per category receive digital and physical badges to demonstrate their greatness.

 As found in our Local Services Ads Click Study, searchers are heavily influenced by in-SERP features such as review ratings, or the “Google Guarantee”.
 So, those businesses being highlighted as popular in search results are likely to influence consumers’ choices, and we expect plenty of local businesses to ask their marketers to work towards achieving this honor!

 More information on these recognition categories are due to be announced over the next few months – watch this space for more information!

 Google My Business’s new features may not all have fully rolled out yet, with more functionality to come over the next few weeks.

 But with new GMB features being added all the time, it’s more important than ever to maintain and test out the capabilities of Google My Business listings.